jupyter/nbconvert/docs/source/usage.rst

 access with ``open your_talk.slides.html``.
 To access the speaker notes, press ``s`` after the slides load and they should open in a new window.
-Keep in mind that if you want a functional timer inside the speaker notes, you need to serve the slides (see next paragraph forß details).
+Keep in mind that if you want a functional timer inside the speaker notes, you need to serve the slides (see next paragraph for details).

 If this does not work, you can also try start a server as part of your nbconvert command.
 To do this we use the ``ServePostProcessor``, which we activate by